DmitryMyadzelets/u-machine/README.md

 ```javascript
 const machine = require('u-machine')
 ```
 Pass any object to the `machine`.
-It returns a *runner* function which will be the only entry point for events.
-The object is required to have just one property `states` with states defined as functions:
+It returns a *runner* function which will be the entry point for all events.
+The object is required to have just one property `states` where states defined as functions:

 ```javascript
 const run = machine({